shifat71/blood-donation-app/README.md

 - ✅ Intuitive navigation inspired by social platforms
 - ✅ Responsive design for all devices
 - ✅ Clear visual indicators for verification and availability status
+- ✅ Tab-based navigation for organized content
+- ✅ Real-time feedback and success notifications

 ---

 ## 🧩 Future Improvements (Planned)

-- [ ] Search and filter donors by blood group and availability
+- [ ] Public donor search and filter by blood group and availability
-- [ ] Location-based donor discovery
+- [ ] Location-based donor discovery with map integration
 - [ ] Notification system for urgent blood requests
-- [ ] Donation history analytics
+- [ ] Donation history analytics and insights
 - [ ] Privacy controls for donor information
+- [ ] Public feed for all donor posts
+- [ ] Commenting and interaction features
+- [ ] Emergency blood request system
+- [ ] Mobile app version

 ---